jenkinsci/jenkins-automation-operator/documentation/v0.2.0/getting-started.md

   password: <base64-encoded-new-password>
 ```

-If needed **jenkins-operator** will restart Jenkins master pod and then you can login with the new user and password
+If needed **Jenkins Operator** will restart Jenkins master pod and then you can login with the new user and password
 credentials.

 ## Override default Jenkins container command